How to update your PCs BIOS to help protect yourself

-Previously, Microsoft and Google announced more issues – Rogue System Register Read and Speculative Store Bypass – which are technical variants of the Spectre and Meltdown vulnerabilities.
+Previously, Microsoft and Google announced issues – Rogue System Register Read and Speculative Store Bypass – which are technical variants of the Spectre and Meltdown vulnerabilities.

 So what does this mean for you?
 Well, it probably means that you’ll have some updates to deal with for your CPU, likely delivered in the form of a firmware update for your system.

 If this all sounds Greek to you, don’t worry.
-Even though it’s slightly more involved than a standard operating system update, you needn’t be afraid to update your BIOS.
+Even though it’s slightly more involved than a standard operating system update, you don’t need to be afraid to update your BIOS.

 Mac users have it easy